QuanTran4139/DOC/Documentation.md

 Otherwise, it will execute the following:
 + send `GET Request` with `"/Questionnaire/api/questionnaire?action=getComments"` + `value`
-+ Display the comments on HTML by accessing the comment space unique ID
++ display the comments on HTML by accessing the comment space unique ID